PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Four1.md

 “Look at you, what a mess.” the old man replied informally.
 “You'd better come inside.” and he left the doorway, leaving it open as invitation.
 The Prince entered.
 A small room, bare wooden walls with a long trestle bench along the facing wall.
 The man had gone through another door to his left, which was open.
 The old man came back with an arm full of a folded robe, rough towels and underclothes.

 “Were you chasing a bolted horse all night?” the old man chuckled, adding: “through a stinking marsh?”, he laughed.
 The Prince flinched to respond, thinking fast to adapt his excuse, but the old man cut him off; “No!
 Don't explain, I don't want to know.
-I like to be stationed off the main trail for a reason.”
+If I wanted to know things I wouldn't be stationed on the marsh road.”

 After putting the bundle of clothes on the bench, he noticed the open front door which he closed, giving The Prince an accusing glare.
-Seeing the pathetic soaked knight, the old man chuckled again and patted The Prince on the shoulder: “Get yourself dry young man, can't have a knight looking sorry for himself.” and left through the other door, closing it behind him.
+Seeing the pathetic soaked knight, the old man shook his head and patted The Prince on the shoulder: “Get yourself dry young man, can't have a knight looking sorry for himself.” and left through the other door, closing it behind him.

-The Prince eased the pack straps off each of his shoulders, squatting to rest the heavy bulk on the bench.
-The release of the weight was angelic.
-With only the weight of his plate armour and the sodden robes, he felt as light as a feather.
-He sat next to his pack and it was the sweetest relief, his arm resting on the canvas pack, he thought he could sit forever.
+The Prince squatted to rest the weight of his pack on the bench.
+Easing the straps off each shoulder.
+The release of weight was angelic.
+Now only the weight of his plate armour, helmet and the sodden robes, he felt as light as a feather.
+He sat next to his pack and felt relief, his arm resting on the canvas bulk next to him.
+He thought he could sit forever.

-“Normal people close doors after them.” he said to himself, cursing quietly, and thought: “the first surprise of many probably.”
+“People close doors after them.” he said to himself, cursing quietly, and thought: “What else do I need to know?”

-He shook his gauntlets off, and wrinkled fingers showed him how numb they were while he tried to unbuckle his greaves.
-Undressing the plate suit, each part unburdening his muscles.
+He removed his helmet and pulled his gauntlets off.
+His wrinkled, numb fingers awkwardly tried to unbuckle the straps on his greaves, and then each of the other, numerous, straps, clasps and buckles.

+With his armour removed, towel in hand, he was dry.
+He now understood the towel as an important piece of equipment.
+He had not packed any towels.
+The new clothes were mostly the same as his previous, since they were all standard knight issue.
+But the new overrobe had a slightly smaller royal insignia on it's crest.
+Possibly an older variance, and he wondered how many years it had been sitting in in storage.

+His previous clothes were in a puddle-pile on the floor.
+He stared at them, thinking they would be cleaned and dried, and then: put into storage.
+His backpack, still soaked, was a reluctant burden, but he would get used to the weight before long.
+The visor on his helmet closed, he felt almost ready for the trail again.
+Just gather some more strength sitting here first.

 “”